matteemol/dbSketcher/docs/source/examples.rst

     recipes, name, text not null
     recipes, ingredients, text

-As you can see, lines can be decomposed in three parameters each:
+As you can see, each line is composed by three parameters:

 | ``[TABLE NAME]`` = recipes
 | ``[ATTRIBUTE NAME]`` = recipe_id